 Nada Shabout is a Professor of Art History and the Director of the Contemporary Arab and Muslim Cultural Studies Initiative (CAMCSI) at the University of North Texas, USA.
 She is the founding president of the Association for Modern and Contemporary Art from the Arab World, Iran and Turkey (AMCA).
 She is the author of Modern Arab Art: Formation of Arab Aesthetics, University of Florida Press, 2007; co-editor with Salwa Mikdadi of New Vision: Arab Art in the 21st Century, Thames & Hudson, 2009; and co-editor with Anneka Lenssen and Sarah Rogers of the volume Modern Art in the Arab World: Primary Documents, Museum of Modern Art, New York, 2018.
 She is the curator of Sajjil: A Century of Modern Art, Interventions: A dialogue between the Modern and the Contemporary, 2010; co-curator of Modernism and Iraq, Wallach Art Gallery, Columbia University, 2009, and curator of the traveling exhibition, Dafatir: Contemporary Iraqi Book Art, 2005-2009.
 Her awards include: Writers Grant, Andy Warhol Foundation 2018; The Presidential Excellency Award, UNT 2018; The American Academic Research Institute in Iraq (TAARII) fellow 2006, 2007; MIT visiting Assistant Professor, spring 2008, and Fulbright Senior Scholar Program, 2008 Lecture/Research fellowship to Jordan.

-Nada Shabout is the co-curator of Abu Dhabi Art 2018 Talks programme: The Global Circulation of Art & New Markets
+Nada Shabout is the organiser of Abu Dhabi Art 2018 Talks programme: Global Circulation of Art and The New Markets